-The near-surface soils generally consist of moderate strength silty sands and clayey sands.
-These materials may be subject to minor to moderate caving within shallow excavations.
-Where caving does occur, flattened excavation slopes may be sufficient to provide excavation stability.
-On a preliminary basis, the inclination of temporary slopes should not exceed 2h:1v.
-Temporary excavations into older alluvium or bedrock may be laid back at a 1h:1v, at the discretion of the geotechnical engineer at the time of grading.
+The near surface soils generally consist of sands and silty sands.
+These materials will likely be subject to minor caving within shallow excavations.
+Where caving occurs within shallow excavations, flattened excavation slopes may be sufficient to provide excavation stability.
+On a preliminary basis, the inclination of temporary slopes should not exceed 1.5h:1v.
 Deeper excavations may require some form of external stabilization such as shoring or bracing.
 Maintaining adequate moisture content within the near-surface soils will improve excavation stability.
 All excavation activities on this site should be conducted in accordance with Cal-OSHA regulations.